Census Benchmarking

 Discussion

-In 2024, when compared with people perceived to be White people, people perceived to be Aboriginal and Torres Strait Islanders are 15 times more likely to be searched than White people, people police perceive to be African are 9 times more likely to searched and people the police perceive to be Pacific Islanders and Middle-Eastern are 5 times more likely to be searched than people perceived to be White.
+In 2024, when compared with people perceived to be White people, people perceived to be Aboriginal and Torres Strait Islanders subject to searches at 16 times the rate of White people, people police perceive to be African are searched at 9 times the rate of White people, people the police perceive to be Pacific Islanders are searched at 5 times the rate of White people and police the police perceive to me Middle-Eastern are subject to searches at 6 times the rate of White people, when compared to relative population size.

 A census benchmarking analysis of search data from Victoria Police reveals systemic racism toward (that is the disproportionate over-policing of) all non-White groups, except people perceived to be Asian, and Indian.